qianfeng2/cUps/README.md

 - Patial alignment produced by JHMM (please see [MZmosaic](https://github.com/qianfeng2/detREC_program/tree/master/MZmosaic) sub folder)

 Produces a series of files based on various stage of the implementation of recombination detection program, and places them in the directory specified by output.
+[Test_files](https://github.com/qianfeng2/detREC_program/tree/master/Test_files) sub folder, as a toy example, provides a test input.fasta and all the middle and final output files.

 - temp file folder
 This folder provides all the chunks containing original triple and MAFFT processed fasta files.